 So what’s on offer?

-Whether you are a complete beginner or looking to consolidate and extend existing language skills, Michele and the team have something for you.
+Whether you are a complete beginner or looking to consolidate and extend existing language skills, the team have something for you.
 Language courses include week-long intensive programmes, weekly lessons over a couple of months or even online Skype lessons and each format has a pre-arranged programme with students’ requirements at the centre.
 Classes tend to be small groups of 2-6 people, but can be larger.
 Alternatively, individual 1-2-1 courses are also available on request and can be tailored to your own needs.
 So you see EILA has all the options covered!

 There is also a weekly MeetUp group on a Monday evening where you can practice your newfound skills with local Italians accompanied by the odd glass of vino (details in the Useful Information section at the bottom of the page) so there is no excuse not to practice!
 And you never know where those conversations might lead…..I’ve made some lifelong friends through the group in the last year!!